Understanding the Penalties for Credit Card Fraud

 An important factor that determines punishment for credit card fraud is the severity of the crime and the method used.
 Usually, most of the credit card crimes are committed along with other misdeeds like stealing the physical card or the confidential account details of the victim through the internet.

 When an offender steals someone’s card and uses it unlawfully, he will not only be punished for credit card fraud but also for theft.
-Similarly, when someone steals the confidential details such as personal loans information and uses the card on the internet, it is punishable under both credit card fraud and cyber crime.
+Similarly, when someone steals the confidential details such as payday loans online information and uses the card on the internet, it is punishable under both credit card fraud and cyber crime.